 It is not a secret that most electric-assisted bicycles, similar to conventional ones, have multiple gears that allow adjusting pedaling effort passed to the wheels.
 While principles of using gears are similar, both for conventional bikes and for electric ones, there are a few details that are not exactly the same.

 How to use gears on an electric bike?
-Use left gear shifter to change electric assist levels.
-Use right gear shifter to change mechanical gears.
+Use the left gear shifter to change electric assist levels.
+Use the right gear shifter to change mechanical gears.
 Lead with changing electric assist levels.
 Then follow with changing mechanical gears to obtain your optimal level of pedaling effort.

 Further questions arise.
 What are the electric assistance gears?
 What are the mechanical gears?
 How many gears are there?
 Is there the best gear shifting technique for electric bikes?
 Let’s spend a few minutes to understand the electric bike gearing system and how to use gears.

 Gears are the same as speeds – a bike with 24 gears is a 24-speed bike.
 Electric bikes generally have 1, 3, 18, 21, 24, 27, 32 or even 40 speeds.
 Lower numbers are the low gears, and higher numbers are the high gears.
 The first gear is low gear.
 Twenty-fourth gear is high gear.
 Pretty easy so far.

 Shifting gears is going from one gear to another.
 You shift gears by sliding or clicking the shifter on the handlebars.
 This shifts the chain onto a different sized ring (or increases/decreases electric power output).
 Downshifting means going to a lower gear, and upshifting means going to a higher gear.
 You can also say shift down and shift up.